Bikz/gdot-ai-commit/README.md

 ## Prerequisites

 1. **Git**: Must be installed and configured.
 2. **Ollama**: Required for AI generation.
 The installer will check if Ollama is installed and guide you if not.
-Get it from [ollama.ai](https://ollama.ai).
+Get it from [Ollama Website](https://ollama.ai).
 3. **An Ollama Model**: The script defaults to `qwen2.5-coder:1.5b` (a small ~1GB model optimized for code).
 The installer will check if this model is available and prompt you to pull it if it's missing (`ollama pull qwen2.5-coder:1.5b`).
 4. **`curl`**: Needed for the one-line installer (usually pre-installed on macOS/Linux).
 5. **`jq`**: Needed by the `g.` script to function reliably (install via `brew install jq`, `sudo apt install jq`, etc.).
 The script will error if `jq` is missing.